pjoshi751/mosip-test/doc/sizing.md

 We estimate 30% additional compute capacitiy for administration, monitoring and maintenance.

 **Notes**
-1. The above figures are estimates, derived for performance testing on sandbox setup.
+1. The above figures are estimates, derived from performance testing on sandbox setup.
 1. High availability is taken into consideration with assumed replication factor of 2 per service pod/docker
 1. The above estimates **do not** include hardware/servers needed for
    1. Bio SDK:  compute requirements should be provided by the SDK vendor.
    1. HSM
    1. ABIS
    1. Virus scan
    1. Load balancers
    1. External IAM
    1. Disaster recovery:  Setup will be replicated, hence, double the number of servers.

 ## Storage
 Storage requirement estimates.